 A Balanced person or one who is aiming at balance knows that every aspect of life is necessary for development.

-They do not waste their time complaining of life and finding fault with it, because they realize that life is a school and that is its real meaning, that life is a means and not an end in itself.
+They do not waste their time complaining about life and finding fault with it, because they realize that life is a school and that is its real meaning, that life is a means and not an end in itself.

-Remember that according to the Work … that a person has a small degree of will, comparable with the degree of freedom of movement a violin would have in its case.
+Remember that according to the Work … a person has a small degree of will, comparable with the degree of freedom of movement a violin would have in its case.

 So everything depends on what direction a person uses the small will that they naturally have.